How much will it cost to sell my Jacksonville, Florida home?

 CUSTOMARY NORTHEAST FLORIDA SELLER CLOSING COSTS:

 Real Estate Commissions: While real estate commissions are always negotiable, for these purposes I will use an example of 6% commissions.
-That includes compensation to the listing agent, and the listing agent generally pays a portion of this to the cooperating broker as compensation for bringing a buyer.
+That includes compensation to the listing agent, and the listing agent and/or seller generally pays a portion of this to the cooperating broker as compensation for bringing a buyer.

 commissions short sale

 Owner’s Title Insurance: Title Insurance protects the buyer from title claims.
-The new owners policy is paid for by the seller and the cost varies by purchase price: Prices up to $100,000: $5.75 per thousand.
+The new owners policy is generally paid for by the seller and the cost varies by purchase price: Prices up to $100,000: $5.75 per thousand.
 Purchase Prices Over $100,000: $5.00 per thousand.

 Settlement: Your title company or closing attorney will also charge a fee to close your transaction.
 This is usually $250-500 or more depending on the complexity of the transaction.